-- 1. We oppose the current tenure system.
-The New York State Department of Education should develop a primary and secondary educator evaluation program which would be based on a point system, where good or bad performance (determined by a number of interested parties including school boards, administrators and fellow teachers) would be identified, codified and tracked.
-This new evaluation system would replace the current tenure system.
-Educators that fall below a predetermined point level could be subject to employment termination. - We support legislation to repeal or amend Section 209-a (1) (e) of the Civil Service Law (the Triborough Amendment).
-Upon expiration of a public employee contract, all salaries and benefits should be frozen at existing levels until a new agreement is executed. - 3.
-We support an aggressive, comprehensive educational program, presenting the facts of agricultural production and information relating to the overall economic impact of food costs, to the general public, legislators and school children.
-This program should include the Agriculture in the Classroom curriculum. - 4.
+- 1. We support an aggressive, comprehensive educational program, presenting the facts of agricultural production and information relating to the overall economic impact of food costs, to the general public, legislators and school children.
+This program should include the Agriculture in the Classroom curriculum. - 2.
 We recommend the Agriculture in the Classroom program and Farm City Week materials be made available to all groups and consumers.
-We further recommend that programs be supported which will result in an agriculturally literate public. - 5.
-We support agriculture and FFA programs in the school system.
-We recommend that career, technology, and science courses, including environmental science courses, are acceptable to fulfill the Regents requirement and that schools offer agriculture classes in order to have an FFA. - We oppose the action of some state universities and local school systems having sold the exclusive right for sale of the products of beverage companies. - We recommend that New York State support agricultural awareness across the state to demonstrate to the general public the positive aspects of modern agriculture.

-- We support the statewide Continuum for Agricultural Education Initiative and its components of agricultural literacy, secondary (high school) education, agricultural youth leadership development (FFA), urban agricultural education, and postsecondary agricultural education in-service. - We believe that school districts should not be penalized with loss of state school aid when a resident wins a large lottery prize, which skews the Local Combined Wealth Ratio in the school aid formula. - 10.
-Materials disparaging industry-accepted practices of animal agriculture must not be placed on display or used for educational instruction in schools. - 11.
-We support Cornell University's "Alliance for Science" and call on the University to reject efforts to remove it from its campus.
+We further recommend that programs be supported which will result in an agriculturally literate public. - 3.
+We support comprehensive agricultural education programs that include classroom/lab instruction, supervised agricultural experiences and FFA chapters.
+FFA is integral to the instruction of agricultural education by developing premier leaders, personal growth and career success. - 4.
+We oppose the action of some state universities and local school systems having sold the exclusive right for sale of the products of beverage companies. - 5.
+We recommend that New York State support agricultural awareness across the state to_demonstrate to the general public the positive aspects of modern agriculture. - 6.
+We support the statewide Continuum for Agricultural Education Initiative and its components of agricultural literacy, secondary (high school) education, agricultural youth leadership development (FFA), urban agricultural education, and postsecondary agricultural education in-service. - 7.
+We believe that school districts should not be penalized with loss of state school aid when a resident wins a large lottery prize, which skews the Local Combined Wealth Ratio in the school aid formula. - 8.
+Materials disparaging industry-accepted practices of animal agriculture must not be placed on display or used for educational instruction in schools. - 9.
+We support Cornell University's "Alliance for Science" and call on the university to reject efforts to remove it from its campus.